WUSTL-CSE222-FS18/studio-01-s1-finer-miller/README.md

 ***Q1.2 Share some notes from your interview here and try to describe the "need" with a very brief description:***

+As designers we feel that their need is to stay hydrated throughout the day because of their active lifestyles.

+As customers we find that we want to know where our dog is located in order for it to safely play outside.

 (6 minutes) Reverse roles.
 The Customers are now Designers and vice versa.
 Repeat the interview process.
 (Designers, complete the question above in that space)

 ## Part 1.4: Proposing solutions (8 minutes)